The “Quality Equation” Is All About The Hammer and…

 This Isn’t A “Nice to Do – Someday”

-You want to take action on both aspects of quality immediately, even if you’ve already invested in having great Functional Quality for existing products.
-The rewards of achieving a Reputation for Quality and becoming the gold standard in your business will transform your business and the relationships you have with your customers, just as the rusted Tin Man transformed into Dorothy’s trusted ally after a bit of oil.
-Rusted or trusted?
-Your choice!
+If you’re going to increase profits and improve customer loyalty, you need to take action on both aspects of quality immediately, even if you’ve already invested in having great functional quality for existing products.
+The rewards of achieving a reputation for quality and becoming the gold standard in your business will transform your business and the relationships you have with your customers.

-As with all things in business, developing and maintaining a corporate Reputation for Quality is an ongoing process.
-Exposure to the elements caused the Tin Man in the Wizard of Oz to seize up, just like every organization degrades over time and eventually quality becomes an issue without a concerted effort to keep it well oiled.
-When organizational corrosion takes hold, you can spend a lot of time determining how to improve Perceived Quality on your own, or you can use proven approaches that deliver results.
+As with all things in business, developing and maintaining a corporate reputation for quality is an ongoing process.
+Just like you end up with dirty oil by driving a car, every organization builds up “experiential sludge”/service issues over time.
+You can spend a lot of time determining how to obliterate that operational sludge on your own, or you can use proven approaches that deliver results.

-This P.R.O.F.I+T Roadmap provides a clear set of strategies and tactics to address both.
+Doing this work is the “O” in the P.R.O.F.I+T Roadmap, which provides a clear set of strategies and tactics to address the entire quality equation.
 Ask me for details if this blog post resonated with you.

-#1 Bestselling Author, International Speaker, and Accelerator Anne C. Graham is on a mission to help 5 million business leaders and their teams double their profit per employee – or more – in less than one year, in less time per week than they’re spending on email per day.
-Her book Profit in Plain Sight includes the 5-step proactive P.R.O.F.I+T Roadmap to do it.
+#1 Bestselling Author, International Speaker, and Accelerator Anne C. Graham is on a mission to help business leaders and their teams double their profit per employee – or more – in less than one year, in less time per week than they’re spending on email per day.
+Her #1 Bestseller Profit in Plain Sight includes the 5-step proactive P.R.O.F.I+T Roadmap to do it.
 Connect with Anne on LinkedIn.